mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~

 The instructions in this section apply for each `test`_ occuring in a test file
 loaded by the test runner.
-After processing a test, test runners SHOULD reset
+After processing a test, test runners MUST reset
 any internal state that resulted from doing so.
 For example, the `Entity Map`_
-created for one test SHOULD NOT be shared with another.
+created for one test MUST NOT be shared with another.

 If at any point while executing this test an unexpected error is encountered or
 an assertion fails, the test runner MUST consider this test to have failed and